 - 600-hour total program (400 hours on-site, 200 hours' paid externship)

 - Trips to local establishments such as farms and dairies

 - One-week Farm-Powered Kitchen™ program at Stone Barns scheduled for November 9-13, 2015

-- Student skills workshops in key areas such knife work
+- Skills workshops in key areas such knife skills, butchering and food costing

 - Chef demo series with volunteer opportunities

 Throughout your education at ICC, your classroom expands beyond the kitchen to gain a broader understanding of the Farm-To-Table resources in the local area.
 You'll develop an understanding of our region’s agricultural landscape, observe how Farm-To-Table concepts are put into practice by leading experts and start building an ecological approach that will support you as a chef and in the creation of your original cuisine.